-• Winter Steelhead Adult Counts at LPD - The LPD Fish Trap is operated and monitored by Cal-Am Water.
-The trap was monitored from January 1 to May 31, 2021.
-During the 2021 adult steelhead migration season 65 fish were trapped, trucked to the reservoir, then released (Figure XVI-5).
-The average annual run size for the 1991-2021 period is 95 fish.

-• Winter Steelhead Adult Counts at the Resistance-Board Weir - The Carmel River receives annual returns of federally threatened South-Central California Coastal (S-CCC) steelhead (Oncorhynchus mykiss).
-As part of the National Marine Fisheries Service (NOAA) Section 10(A)(1)(a) permit, the Monterey Peninsula Water Management District (MPWMD) has been tasked with estimating annual run sizes of upstream migrating S-CCC steelhead in the Carmel River.
-To encounter migratory adult steelhead returning to the Carmel River, a temporary resistance-board weir and integrated box trap were installed in the lower river (RM 0.5) on February 2, 2021.
-Returning steelhead temporarily captured in the trap were implanted with electronic Passive Integrated Transponder (PIT) tags, measured, and promptly released upstream beginning February 3rd.
-Prior to the first tag release, a series of PIT antennae were installed throughout the river (upstream of the weir) (see Section E below for details), to detect tagged fish and improve estimates of the run size using tag-recapture techniques.
+- Winter Steelhead Adult Counts at LPD The LPD Fish Trap is operated and monitored by Cal-Am Water.
+The trap was operated from December 23, 2021 to April 14, 2022.
+During the 2022 adult steelhead migration season 40 fish were trapped, trucked to the reservoir, then released (Figure XVI-5).
+The average annual run size for the 1996-2022 period is 107 fish. - Winter Steelhead Adult Counts at the Resistance-Board Weir The Carmel River receives annual returns of federally threatened South-Central California Coastal (S-CCC) steelhead (Oncorhynchus mykiss).
+As part of the National Marine Fisheries Service (NMFS) Section 10(A)(1)(a) permit, the District has been tasked with estimating annual run sizes of upstream migrating adult steelhead.
+Using a resistance-board weir and integrated box trap, returning steelhead are temporarily captured in the trap then sexed, measured, and implanted with electronic Passive Integrated Transponder (PIT) tags, before being released upstream of the trap.
+PIT antennae arrays are installed upstream of the weir (see Section E below for details) to detect tagged fish and improve estimates of the run size using tag-recapture techniques.

-From February 3 - April 28, 2021, MPWMD fisheries biologists PIT tagged 100 adult steelhead and released an additional 23 adults, including four previously PIT tagged fish (recaptures).
-Total returning steelhead numbers were likely higher, as undocumented fish may have passed through the system prior to the weir installation.
-Sizes (fork length, mm) of tagged fish ranged from 400-775 mm (mean = 586 mm) and the sex ratio was 58 males to 56 females (Table XVI-4).
-According to the tagging data, the peak of the run (n = 22) occurred on March 12.
+From January 7 - April 19, 2022, MPWMD fisheries biologists PIT tagged 58 adult steelhead and released an additional fourteen adults, including three previously PIT tagged fish (recaptures).
+Total returning steelhead numbers were likely higher, as undocumented fish may have passed through the system prior to the weir installation and days the weir was not operated.
+Sizes (fork length, mm) of tagged fish ranged from 450-750 mm (mean = 655 mm) and the sex ratio was 39 males to 30 females (Table XVI-4).
+According to the tagging data, the peak of the run (n = 7) occurred on March 13.
+The weir was not actively fished for 21 of 103 days, because the river flow was too low, or the lagoon backwatering caused the stage height to rise above the effective fishing height of the weir.

 • Winter Redd Surveys - Since 1994, the District has conducted winter steelhead redd (nest) surveys downstream of LPD.
-Our surveys provide a thorough assessment of steelhead redds and adult spawning pairs, kelts, and carcasses in the Carmel River.
-Our results help evaluate the health and abundance of the steelhead population.

-We report the general condition of the spawning habitat as well as the numbers of steelhead smolts, juveniles, and fry for each reach.
+The surveys provide a thorough assessment of steelhead redds, adult spawning pairs, kelts, and carcasses in the Carmel River, and help evaluate the health and abundance of the steelhead population.
+Additionally, the general condition of the spawning habitat is documented as well as the numbers of steelhead smolts, juveniles, and fry for each reach.
 Also noted are areas where low flows might be creating migration barriers to upstream or downstream fish passage.